GoodCartel/Land/README.md

 ## 1. Smart Contract Basics

 ### What is a smart contract

+Smart contracts are quite much like regular programs or applications except that they live and run on a blockchain.

+They are not real legal contracts, but they have the power to force their programmed behaviour in a transparent manner.
+And that is their superpower: everyone can see what a contract does and knows that its behaviour is guaranteed forever.

 ### How smart contracts work
 ### Benefits of smart contracts
 ### Applications of smart contracts